sigp/lighthouse/book/src/help_bn.md

         --http-tls-key <http-tls-key>
             The path of the private key to be used when serving the HTTP API server over TLS.
 Must not be password- protected.
-        --ignore-builder-override-suggestion-threshold <PERCENTAGE>
-            When the EE advises Lighthouse to ignore the builder payload, this flag specifies a percentage threshold for the difference between the reward from the builder payload and the local EE's payload.
-This threshold must be met for Lighthouse to consider ignoring the EE's suggestion.
-If the reward from the builder's payload doesn't exceed the local payload by at least this percentage, the local payload will be used.
-The conditions under which the EE may make this suggestion depend on the EE's implementation, with the primary intent being to safeguard against potential censorship attacks from builders.
-Setting this flag to 0 will cause Lighthouse to always ignore the EE's suggestion.
-Default: 10.0 (equivalent to 10%). [default: 10.0] --invalid-gossip-verified-blocks-path <PATH>
+        --invalid-gossip-verified-blocks-path <PATH>
             If a block succeeds gossip validation whilst failing full validation, store the block SSZ as a file at this path.
 This feature is only recommended for developers.
 This directory is not pruned, users should be careful